mciocchi/atomic_d6/README.md

 Major Wounds
 ------------
 When a character takes 10 or more damage, they receive a Major Wound.
-Major wounds consume two units of physical or mental health and they always incur a Bane.
+Major wounds consume two units of physical or mental health and they always cause a scar.

 Major Wounds may be permanent, or they may take as few as 7 days to heal.
 A particularly bad wound like an amputated limb might even render the affected body part completely nonfunctional.

-When all of a character's Hearts are consumed, they begin to die (see the corresponding section on Death for more details)
+When all of a character's Hearts are consumed, they begin to [die](#Death).

-When all of a character's Brains are consumed, their personality is permanently destroyed, and they become catatonic.

 Nonlethal Damage
 ----------------